irfan6699/creatingnew/README.md

-this is my readme.md code
+# this is my local repo